 - Ability to shop for the best coverage and price

 - Can choose coverage that best fits your vehicle

 - Can purchase at any time

 Top Extended Car Warranty Providers

-We recently reviewed the best extended warranty companies in the industry, and in our research, three providers came out well ahead of the rest.
+We recently reviewed the best extended warranty companies in the industry, and in our research, these few providers came out well ahead of the rest.
 If you want to get quotes from a few companies to help you decide whether extended car warranties are worth it, these companies are a good place to start.

 Endurance: Best Coverage

 Instead of being a warranty broker and finding the best rate for you among partner warranty administrators, Endurance sells its own contracts.
 With Endurance, you’re working directly with the warranty administrator, so this is a great choice for car owners who don’t want a middleman.